Rachael Pringle Polgreen: Career

-Polgreen accrued an estate worth over £2,900, which included houses, goods, furnishings, and thirty-eight slaves.
+Polgreen accrued an estate worth over £2,900, which included houses, goods, furnishings, and thirty-eight enslaved people.
 Comparable to an estate of a moderately well-to-do white person at the time, her wealth bound her to an affluent social network, allowing her burial in the Anglican cemetery.
-Per the terms of her will, she manumitted a slave named Joanna, and transferred ownership of two of her other slaves to Joanna.
-She also freed a slave named Princess and four mulatto children.
-The rest of her slaves were bequeathed to "William Firebrace and his female relatives, William Stevens, and Captain Thomas Pringle".
+Per the terms of her will, she manumitted an enslaved person named Joanna and transferred ownership of two of the other people she enslaved to Joanna.
+She also freed an enslaved person named Princess and four mulatto children.
+The rest of the people she enslaved were bequeathed to "William Firebrace and his female relatives, William Stevens, and Captain Thomas Pringle".
 It is unclear from the will whether the freedom of Joanna discounted her earlier manumission or whether it terminated her contract of indenture.

-Thomas Rowlandson, an English artist, printed a lithograph of Polgreen in 1796.
+Thomas Rowlandson, an English artist, printed an etching of Polgreen in 1796.
 The caricature depicts Polgreen sitting in front of her establishment, which is adorned with a sign proclaiming "Pawpaw Sweetmeats & Pickles of all Sorts by Rachel PP".
 Behind her and to her left in the work is a young woman, clad in a low-cut dress, facing a portly white man wearing tattered garments.
-To her right, is a white British military officer peering from a window.
+To her right is a white British military officer peering from a window.
 In 1958, the Journal of the Barbados Museum and Historical Society contained an anonymously written article analyzing the painting.
 The author claimed that the painting was an allegorical reference to Polgreen's life, with the woman in the background representing Polgreen as a young woman, the tattered man depicting her master-father-abuser, and the officer illustrating her savior Pringle.
-Fuentes noted that figures, as well as the sign, allude to sexuality, as is typical for works by Rowlandson.
+Fuentes noted that figures and the sign allude to sexuality, as is typical for works by Rowlandson.
 The double entendre of the words both indicate that Polgreen was involved in the market economy, but also refer to the consumption of women's bodies (delectable fruit) by men (phallic symbolism).